1NF1N18Y/Points-Masternodes/INSTALL.md

-Building MERGEX
+Building POINTS
 =============

-See doc/build-*.md for instructions on building the various elements of the MERGEX Core reference implementation of MERGEX.
+See doc/build-*.md for instructions on building the various elements of the POINTS Core reference implementation of POINTS.